Sandown: Transport

-Sandown is served by buses run by Southern Vectis with direct services to Bembridge, Newport, Ryde, Shanklin and Ventnor.
+Sandown is served by buses run by Southern Vectis, including route nos.
+2, 3, and 8.
+There are direct services to Bembridge, Godshill, Newport, Ryde, Shanklin and Ventnor.
 Night buses run on Fridays and Saturdays.
+An open-top bus service, The Downs Breezer, runs in the summer.
+Another summer-only service is the Island Coaster, which connects Sandown with the main communities on the eastern and southern coasts and a variety of tourist attractions, including Blackgang Chine, Isle of Wight Pearl, and Alum Bay.

 Pleasure steamers once called at Sandown Pier and even offered trips across the English Channel in the 1930s, but the pier's landing stage is no longer used for vessels to moor alongside.

 Media location

 The UK group Take That filmed the video for their fifth single "I Found Heaven" on Sandown's beaches and sea front in 1992.

 Sandown High School and locations nearby were used in the 1972 film That'll Be The Day starring David Essex, Ringo Starr, Billy Fury and Rosemary Leach.

 The TV series Tiger Island, on ITV and National Geographic in 2007 and 2008, chronicled the lives of the more than twenty tigers living at Isle of Wight Zoo.

 Sandown featured in the Channel 5 series Isle of Wight: Jewel of the South, shown in the UK in 2023 and 2024.